cys9772/election-blog4/content/post/2024-09-22-blog-post-3-polling/index.md

 ## F-statistic:   NaN on 27 and 0 DF,  p-value: NA
 ```

-The models shows that we have no residual degrees of freedom, meaning we have **perfect multicolinearity**, which happens when there is an exact linear dependence among the predictors -- in this case, weekly polling averages.
-The **R-squared value is 1.0**, indicating perfect fit, but this misleading since this fit is not due to the model's inherent capabilities, but rather from overfitting caused by too many correlated predictors.
+The model shows that we have no residual degrees of freedom, meaning we have **perfect multicollinearity**, which happens when there is an exact linear dependence among the predictors -- in this case, weekly polling averages.
+The **R-squared value is 1.0**, indicating a perfect fit, but this is misleading since this fit is not due to the model's inherent capabilities, but rather from overfitting caused by too many correlated predictors.

 To better understand what we're doing, let's visualize our ridge regression:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-We can clearly see **lambda** acting as the regularization parameter here, adding **more penalty to the coefficients** and shrinking them **towards zero** to fight the multicolinearity and overfitting.
+We can clearly see **lambda** acting as the regularization parameter here, adding **more penalty to the coefficients** and shrinking them **towards zero** to fight the multicollinearity and overfitting.
 This **prevents any single variable from dominating the model**, which is particularly important when dealing with models containing lots of correlated variables.
-Of course, there are many other regularization methods, including *Lasso and Elastic Net*, each with their own attributes.
+Of course, there are many other regularization methods, including *Lasso and Elastic Net*, each with its own attributes.

 For the purposes of this blog, we will dive straight into a comparison between all three and draw conclusions, instead of an in-depth examination of each method:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-By visualizing the four methods above, we see how OLS coefficients are **larger compared to the regularized methods**, which suggests strong **overfitting**, particularly in the presence of multicolinearity.
+By visualizing the four methods above, we see how OLS coefficients are **larger compared to the regularized methods**, which suggests strong **overfitting**, particularly in the presence of multicollinearity.
 Lasso and Ridge perform reasonably well, but **Elastic Net performs the best**, striking a balance between model complexity and highlighting key predictor variables.

 Now that we have our chosen method, let's what the model tells us about the 2024 election results: